-As Asia’s financial hub, Hong Kong remains in the spotlight when it comes to where is the right place for e-commerce business.
+As Asia’s financial hub, Hong Kong remains in the spotlight for where is the right place for eCommerce business.
 Favorable conditions in Hong Kong grant online businesses great doors of opportunity.

-Having said that, notwithstanding, a careful planning before embarking on your new business is a key to success.
+Notwithstanding, careful planning before embarking on your new business is a key to success.

-This article presents a question checklist and necessary steps for you to kick start your e-commerce company in Hong Kong.
+This article presents a question checklist and necessary steps for you to kick start your eCommerce company in Hong Kong.
 Let’s find out!

-1. Ask yourself a few questions before getting started
+2. Ask yourself a few questions before getting started

-1.1.
+2.1.
 What is your target market?

 An easy-to-reach location like Hong Kong, fortunately, is a strategic gateway to a wide range of other potential markets.
-If you are targeting Mainland China and different parts of Southeast Asia, Hong Kong is the right place to base your e-commerce company.
+China is the largest consuming market in the world to be mentioned.

 Determining your target market is really important, as it will also act as a lodestar for your setup of the selling platform and the fulfillment plan.